Man killed Muslim boy and wounded woman in hate crime motivated by Israeli-Hamas war, police say

 CHICAGO (AP) — A 71-year-old Illinois man accused of fatally stabbing a 6-year-old boy and seriously wounding a 32-year-old woman was charged with a hate crime Sunday.
 Police allege he singled out the victims because of their Islamic faith and as a response to the war between Israel and Hamas.

+In recent days, police in U.S. cities and federal authorities have been on high alert for violence driven by antisemitic or Islamophobic sentiments.
+FBI officials, along with Jewish and Muslim groups, have reported an increase of hateful and threatening rhetoric.

-Officers found the woman and boy late Saturday morning at a home in an unincorporated area of Plainfield Township, southwest of Chicago, the Will County Sheriff’s Office said in a statement on social media.
+In the Chicago-area case, officers found the woman and boy late Saturday morning at a home in an unincorporated area of Plainfield Township, about 40 miles (65 kilometers) southwest of Chicago, the Will County Sheriff’s Office said in a statement on social media.

 The boy was pronounced dead at a hospital.
 The woman had multiple stab wounds and was expected to survive, according to the statement.
 An autopsy on the child showed he had been stabbed dozens of times.